DM-Kang/KUoslab_Smartwatch/README.md

 ## Smartwatch

 Smartwatches are great devices that can provide information on the movement of users.
 It can also measure the user's health information (heart rate, blood pressure, blood sugar, step count, etc.) and transmit the data directly to the cloud server via Wi-Fi or cellular networks.
-Currently, a watch application using Tizen-based Galaxy Watch 3 is implemented and uses the MQTT protocol.
+Currently, a watch application using Tizen-based Samsung Galaxy Watch 3 is implemented and uses the MQTT protocol.

 ## MQTT Broker & MQTT to REST Translator
 The MQTT protocol is a popular protocol widely used for data transmission of IoT devices.
 MQTT can be used in high-performance devices such as smartphones as well as small devices without OS.
 In addition, it is supported by most commercial clouds (ex> Amazon AWS, MS Azure, etc.), so it has an advantage in terms of connectivity.